Estimated reading time: 15 minutes

 Our emergency savings sit in another account so we don’t mess them up or get tempted to spend it.

-It’s up to you how you want to keep your accounts but we found keeping them separate was super helpful and still do this today.
+It’s up to you how you want to keep your accounts, but we found keeping them separate super helpful, and we still do this today.

-If you want to follow our budgeting series on how we designed our budget I recommend starting here.
+If you want to follow our budgeting series on how we designed our budget, I recommend reading my 10-step budgeting mini-series.

 You will learn everything we did and still do today to keep our debt and stress-free from financial worry.